-Results: We found that OHCA finances their DSH program through appropriations from the legislature, one CPE, and an intragovernmental transfer between state agencies.
+Results: We found that OHCA finances their DSH program through appropriations from legislature and intragovernmental transfers between state agencies.
 The State does not utilize intergovernmental transfers.

 We verified with the State if any redistribution or recovery has been made and if so, we obtained documentation from the State that the redistribution or recovery was made based on the results of the hospital verification procedures.